 |Title:||Policy Against Discrimination, Harassment, and Related Interpersonal Violence|

-|Policy Owner:||The Office of Diversity & Equity|
+|Policy Owner:||The Office of Institutional Equity|

 |Applies to:||Students, All Employees, Contractors, Vendors, Visitors, Guests and Other Third Parties|

-|For More Information, Contact||Office of Diversity & Equity|
+|For More Information, Contact:||Office of Institutional Equity|

 |Contact Information:||(860) 486-2943 & (860) 679-3563|